nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    1. `edit 1 n/Joe Doe` modifies name of the first student.
    2. `undo` undoes the modification.
 Name of first student returns to original name before `edit` command.
    3. `day` displays the calendar for today.
 This command **does not modify any data**.
    4. `redo` redoes the edit command.
+The name of the first student will be `John Doe` now.

 2. Invalid Redo command
    1. `edit 1 n/Joe Doe` modifies name of the first student.
    2. `undo` undoes the modification.
 Name of first student returns to original name before `edit` command.
    3. `ledit 2 1 date/3 Nov 2021` modifies the start date of the first lesson of the second student.
 This command **modifies data**.
-   4. `redo` shows that there are no commands to be redone.
+   4. `redo` is invalid.
+TAB shows that there are no commands to be redone.

 #### Exiting the program: `exit`